cucumber-attic/cucumber-ruby-spike-donotuse/README.md

-pretty big deal and you'd like to have some way to show the interested venture capitalists (they're exceptionally dull VCs) what it is capable of, but it doesn't have a web front-end yet and writing documentation is terrible and enterprisey, so you decide to write out examples of all the great things one could do with the calculator as Gherkin features.
+pretty big deal and you'd like to have some way to show the interested venture capitalists (they're exceptionally dull VCs) what it is capable of, but it doesn't have a web front-end yet and writing documentation is terrible and enterprisey, so you decide to write Gherkin feautures documenting all the great things one could with it.
 This way you get the docs all serious business people love, but they'll fail when your code changes, keeping you honest.

 Your first feature looks like this: